Embraer Phenom 100: Design

 The Embraer Phenom 100 is a low wing cantilever monoplane with a T-tail and a retractable tricycle landing gear.
-It has an oval fuselage with a 7.985 m³ (282 ft³) passenger cabin, a 1.47 m-high by 0.74 m-wide (4.5'x2.1') door and 1.2'x1' windows.
-Its unpressurized cargo hold is 1.56 m³ (54.9ft³).
+It has an oval fuselage with a 7.985 m3 (282 ft3) passenger cabin, a 1.47 m-high by 0.74 m-wide (4.5'x2.1') door and 1.2'x1' windows.
+Its unpressurized cargo hold is 1.56 m3 (54.9ft3).

 Its structural life is 28,000 flight cycles or 35,000 hours, and it is built of 20% composite materials.
-The Phenom 100 has capacity for four passengers in its normal configuration, however, it can carry up to seven passengers with a single crew, with an optional side-facing seat and belted toilet.
+Although the Phenom 100 has capacity for four passengers in its normal configuration, it can carry up to seven passengers with a single crew, with an optional side-facing seat and belted toilet.
 The cabin interior is designed by BMW DesignworksUSA.

 The aircraft is powered by a pair of rear-mounted Pratt & Whitney Canada PW617-F turbofan engines, each rated to generate a takeoff thrust of 7.2 kN (1,695 lb) at ISA+10 °C. These engines have dual full authority digital engine controls (FADEC).
 In the event of a single engine failure during takeoff, an automatic performance reserve (APR) function augments engine output to 1,777 lb.
-Later model PW 617 F-E models have a ten-minute thrust rating at 1,820 lb.
+Later model PW 617 F–E models have a ten-minute thrust rating at 1,820 lb.
 To reduce operator costs, condition-based maintenance practices have been explored in addition to traditional scheduled routines.
 The Phenom 100 has a maximum flying range of 1,178 nmi with four occupants and NBAA IFR Reserves.